quidphp/base/README.md

 - [Browser](src/Browser.php) | Class with methods a layer over the native PHP get_browser function
 - [Buffer](src/Buffer.php) | Class with methods a layer over the native PHP output buffering functions
 - [Call](src/Call.php) | Class with static methods to manage callables and callbacks
-- [Classe](src/Classe.php) | Class with static methods to deal with classes with fully qualified class name strings (does not use Reflection)
+- [Classe](src/Classe.php) | Class with static methods to deal with classes with fully qualified class name strings
 - [Column](src/Column.php) | Class with static methods to work with multidimensional column arrays (like a database query result array)
 - [Config](src/Config.php) | Class with config property, used for extending other classes
 - [Constant](src/Constant.php) | Class with static methods to work with PHP constants